touchHLE/touchHLE/README.md

 This project is not affiliated with or endorsed by Apple Inc in any way. iPhone, iOS, iPod, iPod touch and iPad are trademarks of Apple Inc in the United States and other countries.

-Only use touchHLE to emulate software you legally own.
+Only use touchHLE to emulate software you have obtained legally.

 ## Platform support

 * Officially supported: x64 Windows, x64 macOS and AArch64 Android.
   * These are the platforms with binary releases.
-(Android support is not in a release yet.
-It's coming soon, please wait!)
   * If you're an Apple Silicon Mac user, the x64 build reportedly works in Rosetta.
 * Probably works, but you must build it yourself: AArch64 macOS, x64 Linux, AArch64 Linux.
 * Never?: other architectures.